SumoLogic/sumologic-docker-logging-driver/README.md

 **Disclaimer:** This repo is still under development.
 Please do not use for production workloads until it is officially released.

-This is SumoLogic's logging driver plugin for Docker.
+This is Sumo Logic's logging driver plugin for Docker.
 It collects logs from specified Docker containers and sends them to a SumoLogic Hosted Collector via an HTTP source.
 Logging driver plugins are currently not supported on Windows; see Docker's logging driver plugin [documentation].